- Home

 11. Unplug and switch off

-Most of us don’t know that electricity is still flowing to devices like laptops and phones when they’re plugged in, even if they’re switched off.
+Most of us don’t know electricity is still flowing to devices like laptops and phones when they’re plugged in, even when switched off.
 So, once your devices are fully charged, make sure to unplug them – otherwise, you’re just wasting energy and money.

-If you leave your phone charger plugged in even when you’re not charging your phone, try to get into the habit of unplugging it.
-Rather than leaving your TV on standby (which many of us are guilty of!), switch it off when you’re not watching it.
-Always try to turn the lights off when you leave the room too.
+If you leave your phone charger plugged in even when you’re not charging it, try to get into the habit of unplugging it.
+Rather than leaving your TV on standby (which many of us are guilty of), switch it off when you’re not watching it.
+Try to turn the lights off when you leave the room, too.

-Though these are all small actions, over time, the energy and money you save doing them will mount up.
+Though these are all small actions, the energy and money you save will mount up over time.

 12. Buy refills